koddr/goodshare.js/README.md

 If you want help, we will be glad reviews about `goodshare.js` on personal blogs (including Twitter), online media or specialized IT-portals.
 Thank you!

+And.. yes, we will be glad [donate some money](http://goodshare.ru/thanks.html) if `goodshare.js` makes your site beautyful!

 ## License

 [The MIT License (MIT)](https://github.com/enjoyiacm/goodshare.js/blob/master/LICENSE)